bw2/ExpansionHunter/README.md

 ### ExpansionHunter-dev

-This modified version of ExpansionHunter introduces new features:
+This modified version of ExpansionHunter introduces the following new features:

 - supports gzip-compressed input catalogs, and provides a `-z` option to compress the output files
 - `--analysis-mode low-mem-streaming` which is like `streaming` mode and outputs roughly the same genotypes, but uses less memory